Norway

 Entry into force: 01.07.21

-Companies that have their registered office in the EEA and their shares listed on a regulated market in the EEA.
+Companies which have their registered office in a Member State (or the UK) and whose shares are admitted to trading on a regulated market situated or operating within a Member State (or the UK).

 Governance